Get Warm in These Four Historic Montana Hot Springs

 Quinn’s Hot Springs Resort

-The Lodging: Standard and luxury options are available with the use of the pools all day until 11 PM.
-The historic Glacier Lodge and cabins are located next to the pools, bar, restaurant, gift shop.
+The Lodging: Standard and luxury accommodations are available with the use of the pools all day until 11 PM.
+The historic Glacier Lodge and canyon cabins are located next to the pools, tavern, Harwood House, and the gift shop.

-In 2017, the adult-only, 25 room River Lodge rooms were completed, across the street from the historic buildings, on the riverbanks of the Clark Fork River.
-The new river-view cabins are here too with stunning mountain views and the sound of the river rushing by.
+For adults only, across the street from the historic buildings, on the riverbanks of the Clark Fork River, the Andre Melief River Lodge contains 25 luxury rooms that welcome you with a bottle of wine, cookies and nuts.
+Deluxe river cabins offer stunning mountain views and the sound of the river rushing by.

 The Food: Harwood House Restaurant provides fine dining all day.
 It was awarded the 2019 Wine Spectator Magazine Award of Excellence for its winning wine selections.
-Their signature Prime Rib won my husband’s heart (and tummy).
+Their signature Prime Rib won my husband’ s heart (and tummy).
+The fresh seasonal seafood and organic produce combine to offer one of the best restaurants in Montana.

 For a more casual option, The Tavern offers breakfast, lunch, and dinner.
 Take your order from out to the pools and eat on the picnic tables.